Boltz-2

 /inputs/my_config.yamlis a Boltz configuration file you prepare based on the upstream examples.- Outputs for this run will be written under

-/outputs/my_config_run. - The platform automatically appends
+/outputs/my_config_run. - The platform manages the model cache automatically.

 Minimal no-MSA YAML pattern: